wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==

+= 1.0.5 - 2010-11-15 =
+Upgrade to fix issue with widget and custom named WordPress Database Table prefix (v 1.0.4 incorrect)

 = 1.0.4 - 2010-11-15 =
 Upgrade to fix issue with widget and custom named WordPress Database Table prefix